 A few tips:

-1. As mentioned in class, the .live jQuery function comes in really handy when you want to register events to elements that (dis)appear dynamically.
-With it, you don't have to remember to re-register events on each creation (and delete on deletion to avoid memory leaks).
+jQuery function comes in really handy when you want to register events to elements that (dis)appear dynamically.
+With it, you don't have to remember to re-register events on each creation (and delete on deletion to avoid memory leaks). - The

 I think one must do either focusout or 'save button', but not both.
 If the focusout saves the text then having a 'save' button is redundant (actually, the button would be useless then because before you hit it you Have to focusout of the textbox anyway).